Epstein didn't kill himself: Mainstreaming

 At the end of an interview with Jesse Watters on Fox News, former Navy SEAL and founder of the Warrior Dog Foundation Mike Ritland asked if he could give a "PSA".
 After being told that he could, he stated, "If you see the coverage [about combat dogs] and you decide I want one of these dogs, either buy a fully trained and finished dog from a professional or just don't get one at all.
 That, and Epstein didn't kill himself."
 Ritland later stated his purpose for suddenly mentioning the phrase was to keep the Jeffrey Epstein story alive.
 According to The Washington Post, the meme gained a large amount of attention in the immediate aftermath of this interview.

-Arizona Republican Congressman Paul Gosar shared the meme in a series of 23 tweets where the first letter of each tweet spelled out the phrase.
+Arizona Republican Congressman Paul Gosar shared the phrase in a series of 23 tweets where the first letter of each tweet spelled out the phrase.
 Australian rapper Matthew Lambert of Hilltop Hoods, after winning the 2019 ARIA Music Award for Best Australian Live Act, included the phrase in his acceptance speech.

-2020 Golden Globe Awards

 In his opening monologue at the 77th Golden Globe Awards, host and comedian Ricky Gervais joked that the suicidal character of his show After Life will come back for a second season.
-He added: "So in the end, he obviously didn't kill himself — just like Jeffrey Epstein.
+He added: "So in the end, he obviously didn't kill himself—just like Jeffrey Epstein.
+Shut up.
 I know he's your friend, but I don't care."

 Platforms

-The meme has been shared by individuals on a number of platforms including Facebook and Twitter.
-Podcast host Joe Rogan and Internet personality Tank Sinatra used Instagram to spread the meme to their followers, which in Rogan's case had included Mike Ritland.
-The "Epstein didn't kill himself" meme has also appeared in TikTok videos, which notably is frequented by a younger user base.
+The phrase has been shared by people on a number of platforms, including Facebook and Twitter.
+Podcast host Joe Rogan and Internet personality Tank Sinatra used Instagram to spread the meme to their followers, who in Rogan's case included Mike Ritland.
+The meme has also appeared in TikTok videos.

-Several users on dating apps, such as Tinder and Hinge, have written in their profiles that whether or not someone accepts the premise of the meme is a relationship deal breaker.
+Several users on dating apps, such as Tinder and Hinge, have written in their profiles that whether someone accepts the meme's premise is a relationship deal breaker.
 In the 2020 Mardi Gras celebration in New Orleans, a Le Krewe d'Etat parade float featured a large float with effigies of Epstein and Hillary Clinton.